 Selfishness prevents you from seriously considering this teaching of The Light...

 "All who seek to keep their life will lose it, while those who seek to lose their life for my sake, shall find Life".

 Harming or neglecting others is caused by people who allow self-pride or fear or selfishness or some combination of the three to guide their words or actions.
 They are the darkness which infects the human soul and thus the human race and prevents love.
 They are the darkness that causes the human world to be what it is with so much unnecessary pain, suffering, loneliness and loss.
 We desperately need a cure – a solution – first as an individual, and then collectively.

 Please, take a look at your own life dear reader.
 Really think about the problems you experience and see if your own pride or fear or selfishness are not playing a role in causing your problems or the problems of those you encounter or claim to care about.
 And then ask yourself, ‘how can I be free of - or at least minimize - the influence of self-pride and fear and selfishness on others around me I claim to care about and the decisions I make that affect my life'?

-If you can evaluate yourself objectively and thus see your need, please click here to discover the solution.
+If you can evaluate yourself objectively and thus see your need and want to escape the darkness that fear, self-pride and selfishness place you in, please click here to discover the solution.